LahavHarary/messagesDispatcher/README.md

 1. to run the app on your enviorment you should have node.js and express installed.
 2. nodemon is optional.
-3. open the file on webstorm / any other idea which you are familier with.
+3. open the file on webstorm / any other ide which you are familier with.
-4. in the terminal write: nodemon MessageDispatcher.js / run the code in other way if you don't have nodemon on your machine. after running the application you can now go to one of the following adresses:
+4. in the terminal write: nodemon MessageDispatcher.js / run the code in other way (if you don't have nodemon on your machine). after running the application you can now go to one of the following adresses:
    <br />
    a. http://localhost:3000/  - landing page